BulkSecurityGeneratorProject/EngineeringTests/CurrencyFair/README.md

 ## Documentation
 The api's has been documented with Swagger.
 To access this page, login in the webapp with admin/admin and browse Administration->Api from the menu.

+### Known Issues
+#errorHandler in multicasting with Camel has issue.
+Need to watch this.
+#joda DateTime needs to fix for timePlaced in TradeDTO. implemented with String.